Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Methodology

-We adopt LLM-as-a-judge \citep{llm-judge} to score each instruction-model response pair directly, and the final model evaluation scores are obtained by adding up a model's total scores on all test samples.
-Such single response grading brings benefits two-fold: 1) we can alleviate the judge model's position preference; 2) it requires significantly fewer evaluation requests as opposed to comparing responses in a pairwise manner.
-We used GPT-3.5 as the judge.\footnote{\texttt{gpt-3.5-turbo-0613}} It is queried with a question and a model response each time in a new session, without model information or request history.
+\paragraph{LLM-as-a-judge} To avoid expensive evaluation costs, we adopt LLM-as-a-judge \citep{llm-judge} to assign a score (1 to 3) to each instruction-response pair, and the final model score is the sum of its scores across all test instances.
+We use GPT-3.5 (\texttt{gpt-3.5-turbo-0613}) as the judge; it is queried with an instruction-response pair each time without model information or request history.
+We make modifications to \citet{llm-judge}'s prompt to ask the LLM to consider that an answer should be in the same language as the question, which is often the expectation with AI assistants.\footnote{There could be exceptions like text translation and code generation \citep{shaham2024multilingual}.} The exact wording is as \Cref{app:template} Figure~\ref{fig:gpt-eval-instruction}.

-We use a prompt template close to that designed by \citet{llm-judge}, except that, as we are dealing with multilingual scenarios, we make the LLM consider that the instruction and the response should be in the same language.
-Although we particularly care about the final score given by the judge, we still ask for a brief explanation, as this forms a chain-of-thought process \cite{wei2022chain} that might improve the judge's scoring accuracy.
-The exact wording is list as Figure~\ref{fig:gpt-eval-instruction}, where \texttt{\$\{instruction\}} and \texttt{\$\{response\}} are replaced with questions and model responses.
+\paragraph{Language (in)consistency} Our manual inspection suggests that GPT-3.5 does not always obey the language requirement imposed.
+An example in \Cref{sec:appendix-language-inconsistency} \Cref{tab:example-language-inconsistency} shows a response in another language but scored highly.
+Hence, we run language identification and force-set a score to 0 if the response language is different from the query.
+We use the \texttt{fastText} framework \citep{joulin-etal-2017-bag} with \citet{burchell-etal-2023-open}'s checkpoint.
+The final response score can be framed as a product of GPT's quality score and a binary language identification outcome: $score = eval\_{score} \times lang\_id$.
+The aggregated test score thus ranges from 0 to 150.

-Our early manual inspection of LLM-as-a-judge scoring suggests that GPT-3.5 does not always obey the same language requirement imposed in the prompt.
-We visualize an example in \Cref{sec:appendix-language-inconsistency} \Cref{tab:example-language-inconsistency}, where the LLM response is in a different language from the query, but it is scored highly by GPT-3.5.
-Hence, we run language identification and force-set the score to 0 if a response is in a language different from the instruction, with the results presented to examine the language consistency of LLM responses in \Cref{sec:language-consistency}.
-We use the \texttt{fastText} framework \citep{joulin2017bag} with a recent checkpoint from \citet{burchell-etal-2023-open}.
-Formally, the final score of a response given a question can be represented as a product of GPT's quality score and a binary language identification $score = eval\_score \times language\_id$.
-It ranges between 0 and 150.
+\paragraph{Human-LLM agreement} We pick 600 outputs from 12 models to cover multilingual and monolingual systems and invite human evaluators to score each sample with an instruction similar to the LLM-as-a-judge prompt as in \Cref{app:human-template}.
+Four languages---English, Spanish, Bulgarian, and Chinese---are human-evaluated, and we obtain very high system-level Pearson correlation coefficients of 0.9225, 0.9683, 0.9205, and 0.8685, respectively between GPT-3.5 and human.
+Details are in \Cref{tab:human-evaluated-systems} in the appendix.
+This indicates the reliability of using LLM-as-a-judge to draw meaningful findings.